The Education

 High value is placed on teaching and learning through the arts and movement, not only as stand-alone subjects but also as an integral part of all learning experiences.
 These activities activate the will and feeling life of the child and support the development of flexible and creative thinking.
 As far as possible, all subjects are brought in an artistic way or through practical experience where doing precedes understanding.
 Wherever possible, practical activity paves the way for discovery and enquiry, which in turn leads to the formation of concepts.

-As of 2015, there are 11 Steiner schools which are members of the Federation of Steiner Waldorf Schools; eight of these are integrated, three are independent and one caters for children with special needs.
-New Zealand Steiner Waldorf schools are part of a global education movement.
+Steiner Waldorf schools in Aotearoa New Zealand are part of a global education movement.
 There are currently over 1,000 Steiner Waldorf schools and several thousand kindergartens in more than 60 countries worldwide.
 The principles that are fundamental to Steiner Waldorf education are accessible to and are able to be adapted to, the needs of different ethnicities, cultures and religions.
 Curriculum content allows for the exploration of a wide variety of cultural traditions and world views.

 For further information please see the Steiner Waldorf Curriculum Guidelines..